anikakash/SportsProgramming/Lib/codingidesetup.md

  ## Install C/C++ compiler :

 - [windows](https://youtu.be/hCLIDph7-mU)
-- For linux run this command. pacman is my packeg manager.
-Here you can use your packeg manager command.
+- For linux run this command. pacman is my package manager.
+Here you can use your package manager command.
 It's for arch based Distro.
     ```sudo pacman -Syu gcc```
 - [Mac os](https://youtu.be/0z-fCNNqfEg)

+# Now it's time to install Sublime on your Computer.
+[Goto Sublime Offical Site](https://www.sublimetext.com/download) and download sublime for your current Operating System.

 1 .
 First Do partition your sublime screen in to 3 part. one is for your code and other two is for input and output section.